lj020326/Ansible-inventory-file-examples/tests/ansible-multiple-yaml-inventories/example1/README.md

     - debug: var=test
 ```

-In this example there are 2 networks located at 2 sites resulting in 4 YAML inventory files, diagrammed as follows:
+In this example there are 2 networks located at 2 sites resulting in 4 YAML inventory files, with hierarchy diagrammed as follows:

 ```mermaid
 graph TD;